 4. Concave Rivet Setter

 With your rivet setter in one hand, and a mallet in the other, you can set double cap rivets and hold multiple layers of leather in place.
 Concave on one end, flat on the other, flip it around to give your rivets a flat or curved look.
 (Be careful flattening them, watch my video to learn how to set rivets)

 The awl is so simple, it’s a hard, short piece of steel with a wooden handle.
 Much thicker than a leather sewing needle.
 Use it to mark leather, or for puncturing holes.
 Also helps with sewing tasks, or as a temporary hold between two points, widening holes.
 An entire article could be written about an awl’s usefulness.
 I keep several around me at different work stations.

 Excluding the mallet, which can run $20-$40, the remaining tools mentioned can be purchased for around $20 total.

 As you develop your skills and begin to add complexity to your work, you’ll need more than just 5 simple tools.
 On the next page, we’ll look at a few of the secondary tools and accessories we use in leather.
 Some of these come in different sizes, so that’s why it’s important to know the basics about handling leather before you jump into the larger purchases.

-Subscribe to my channel with the below link, then read more about leather tools.
+Subscribe to my channel, then read more about leather tools.